You don’t have to spend hours on self-care to regulate your nervous system and avoid burnout.

 It turned out he had a lot of needs, but not a need for sleep.
 He screamed a lot and I didn’t know how to soothe him.
 His multiple daily meltdowns frayed my nerves and his.
 I felt like a terrible mom.

-At 3, Ocean was diagnosed with autism.
 It was a relief to have more clarity, but by then I had completely lost myself.
+Who knows when I had last slept or eaten well?

-Kate Lynch balancing
+Kate Lynch pregnant smiling

-Her advice was simple: feel your feet on the ground.
-It made a difference, and I started to gradually return to myself.
+Her advice was so simple: feel your feet on the ground.
+It made a difference!

 I reconnected with mindfulness, and reconciled it with my parenting reality.

-Kate Lynch balancing
+Kate Lynch meditating

 It’s not necessary to spend 90 minutes in a yoga class, but it does help to move mindfully and often.